Universiti Sultan Zainal Abidin

 Abidin) Order 2010.
 It is the first full-fledged university in the east coast of Peninsular Malaysia and the first university to be based on the “cluster” concept.
 It is also the first university in Malaysia to be modelled after University of London, United Kingdom.

-The university has four campuses namely Gong Badak Campus, Medical Campus at Kuala Terengganu and Besut Campus at Tembila,Besut.
-The university has 12 faculties located in different campuses which offer programs in foundation, diploma, bachelor's and master's level as well as doctor of philosophy.
+The university has four campuses namely Gong Badak Campus, Medical Campus at Kuala Terengganu and Besut Campus at Tembila, Besut.

-The university is considered the biggest "comprehensive university" in the east coast of Peninsular Malaysia and to be one of the most respected Islamic-based institution of higher learning in Malaysia.
-It has produced thousands of graduates in various fields, since its establishment in 1980.

 History

 The university was first established as an Islamic educational college known as Kolej Ugama Sultan Zainal Abidin (abbreviation KUSZA; Jawi: كوليج أڬام سلطان زين العابدين; Sultan Zainal Abidin Islamic College) on 27 January 1980, under the administration of the Terengganu Religious Affairs Department.
 KUSZA was made a statutory body with the passing of the Enactment 31/1981 by the Terengganu State Legislative Assembly.
 A permanent campus was built on a 350 acre site in Gong Badak, Kuala Nerus, Kuala Terengganu and KUSZA began operating in the campus from January 1983.
 The first program to be offered was a Diploma in Islamic Studies (Syariah).
 This has expanded to 23 Diploma programs and three Advanced Diploma programs.